Rudxain/ideas/romna VM/informal spec.md

 **romna**, a permutation (anagram) of "Norma", "Ramon", "Maron", and "Roman".

 "Norma" means "standard" in Esperanto, it's a reference to how the VM isn't following any standard de facto.
+"I'm not like the others"

-"Ramon" is just a latino name.
+"Ramón" is just a latino name.
 "Marron" (an extra "r") is "brown" in spanish, brown is a weird color.
-"Roman" is just that.
+"Roman" is just that, lol.

 ## Features